uktrade/python-streaming-left-join/README.md

 ```

-## Example: psycopg2
+## Full example: psycopg2

-A more realistic use case of `join` is to join the results of (streaming) queries.
+A more realistic use case is to join the results of (streaming) queries.

 ```python
 import argparse